 Bzzz!
 An angry bee dropped down in front of her, stinger bared.
 Nobody would help her; very few even paid attention to the disturbance she’d caused.
 Fairy family trees were places of strong social contracts, and she was firmly between the lines at the moment.
 Before it had a chance to pinpoint a weak spot with its pointed pin, she jumped over it, her wings pumping to gain a little elevation.
 She stepped on its back, right between its wings, with one bare foot and launched herself forward to the other side.

 Once she was safely back on the cobblemoss she rushed inside and closed the gym’s glass door.
 The bee bounced harmlessly against the barrier for ten seconds before losing interest and making its way back up to its sisters.
 Chaxium breathed a sigh of relief.
 She could cut five minutes off her workout after that exertion.
 First came the snack.

-There were many gyms to choose from in Beezgalore, but Chaxium had her favorite because of the chef at their snack bar.
-She approached the bar practically salivating.
+There were many gyms to choose from in Beezgalore, but Chaxium had her favorite because of the chef at their snack bar, which she approached practically salivating.
 She’d taken no breakfast at home, distracted as she’d been by her pet trilobite beetle.
-There were six curved shelves before her carved from clamshell and with hundreds of divots holding beautifully crafted snacks in place.
+There were six curved shelves before her carved from clamshell with hundreds of divots holding beautifully crafted snacks in place.